VanOvermeire/sam-template-creator/README.md

 - python 3 and pip
 - a project directory to scan

 *Currently only Python projects are supported.
-Node, Go and Java are planned.*
+Go is in progress, Node and Java are planned.*

 ## Usage